not-matt/PushUpClock/README.md

 During this time you cannot exit or switch to another program.

-If you're looking for a way to pass this time, you can do some push ups, sit ups, whatever you fancy.
+If you're looking for a way to pass this time, you could do some push ups, sit ups, stand up and look around, whatever you fancy.

-Once the timer hits 0, you will be asked what exercise you did and how many reps.
-You can just hit \<ENTER\> to use the default values (20 push ups).
-Feel free to change these defaults.
+Once the timer hits 0, you will be asked if you did the prompted exercise and reps.
+You can adjust the values if you did a different exercise, or different reps.
+Feel free to change the exercises below.

 Your efforts will be saved to a CSV file in the same directory as this script, so your pathway to swole is recorded.

 ![Demo](https://github.com/not-matt/PushUpClock/blob/master/demo.gif)